Recipe List Actions

 • 1/4 teaspoon black pepper

 Heat oil in a wok over heat and stir fry the garlic and onion for one minute.
 Add pork and fry until browed.
-Add water and simmer 15 minutes or until pork is cooked through.
+Add chicken stock and simmer 15 minutes or until pork is cooked through.
 Add carrots and cook 3 minutes.
 Add noodles* and cook 5 minutes.
 Add green pepper (or snow peas), celery and shrimp, including juice.
 Cook 3 to 5 minutes.
 Add soy sauce, salt, sugar and pepper.
 Let stand for 15 minutes and serve.

 *NOODLES (Chinese noodles)